telerik/maui-docs/controls/collectionview/selection.md

 > For a runnable example demonstrating the CollectionView `SelectedItem`, see the [SDKBrowser Demo Application]({%slug sdkbrowser-app%}) and go to **CollectionView > Selection** category.

+## Selected Index

+The CollectionView provides the `SelectedIndex`(`int`) property.
+The `SelectedIndex` specifies the index of the first item in the current selection or -1 if the selection is empty.

 ## Selected Items Collection

 The CollectionView provides a read-only collection&mdash;`SelectedItems` of type `ObservableCollection<object>`.
 The collection contains the items that are currently selected in the control.